syhmi/syhmi/README.md

 - 👋 Hi, I'm Syahmi!
 - 🌏 From Malaysia
-- 👨‍🎓 A full time student
+- 👨🏻‍💻 A full time software developer and a part time student
-- 🌱 Currently learning to create application
+- 🌱 Currently learning NoSQL, load balancing and server deployment
   <!-- - 👀 I'm interested in -->
   <!-- - 📫 You can reach me  -->